 • The East and West Salish Ponds are located southeast of the EMC Site and beyond the EMC Site boundaries.
 These ponds are upgradient with respect to both surface and groundwater flow and are not of concern with respect to the EMC project.

-EMC site stormwater that does not infiltrate into unpaved areas is diverted to catch basins that deliver to the City of Gresham wastewater treatment plan (WWTP) located on NE Sandy Boulevard.
+EMC site stormwater that does not infiltrate into unpaved areas is diverted to catch basins which drain to the Columbia Slough, with some of that flowing through the Columbia Slough Regional Stormwater Facility

 INVESTIGATION AND CLEANUP ACTIVITIES